 When cooking and bathing, make sure to use exhaust fans.
-According to Nate Bellino at HomeLab, you’ll want to ventilate the kitchen with a fan during cooking, and for at least 15 minutes after you are done preparing the meal.
+According to Nate Bellino at HomeLab, you’ll want to ventilate the kitchen with a fan or nearby open window during cooking, and for at least 15 minutes after you are done preparing the meal.

 4. Vacuum Often and Slowly